Connect your Mac to the internet using Ethernet

 Select Ethernet in the list on the left.

-Click the Configure IPv4 pop-up menu and choose your ISP’s recommended configuration method.
+Click the Configure IPv4 pop-up menu, then choose your ISP’s recommended configuration method.

 Using DHCP or Using BootP: Choose one of these if you receive an IP address automatically from your ISP.